alex-algazi/setbot/docs/WeeklyStatus.md

 ## WEEK 3 (FEB 14 - FEB 21)
 ### A. Weekly Accomplishments
-1. PLayer scores are now displayed at the end of the game, or if a game is cancelled.
+1. Player scores are now displayed at the end of the game, or if a game is cancelled.
 (Diana)
 2. There is now a help command, called /howtoplay.
 It displays a rules message which will teach players how to play set.
 (Diana)
 3. We have found a way to run the app via systemd, using a service file to run it via node.
 (Alex)
 ### B. Problems/Issues